 - Nature wants us to enjoy our sweets, that’s why so many foods are sweet naturally.
 That is the win with your teen.
-From fruit to sweeter veggies (especially when cooked) to some nuts and seeds, you can satisfy your sweetness with our No Added Sugar menu.
+From fruit to sweeter veggies (especially when cooked) to some nuts and seeds, you can satisfy your sweetness with the No Added Sugar menu our practitioners can provide.

 - Sugar is sometimes used to help our mood and our energy as it is a stimulant like caffeine.
-Use the tools to see if caffeine and sugar are culprits but also use the better nutrition plan and our better skin menu to help balance nutrients.
+Our practitioners may suggest additional quizzes to see if caffeine and sugar are culprits but also use the better nutrition plan and our better skin menu to help balance nutrients.

 - Sugar beverages and juices do one more thing that’s worse for the skin – they keep your teen from getting in enough water.
 Water is the primary alkaline former the body uses to deliver nutrients into cells and remove waste products.
 If your teen doesn’t get enough water (sans the sugar) they can’t have better skin.
 Here’s a sweet way to get them to get in more water without sugar or artificial sweeteners/colors.